iiasa/message_ix/toolbox/add_year/README.md

 # Main features
 - It can be used for any MESSAGE scenario, from tutorials, country-level, and global models.
 - The new years can be consecutive, between existing years, and after the model horizon.
 - The user can define for what regions and parameters the new years should be added.
-This saves time when adding the new years to only one parameter for modifications.
+This saves time when adding the new years to only one parameter of the reference scenario, when other parameters had been successfully added to the new scenario previously.

 # Main steps
 1. An existing scenario is loaded and the desired new years is specified.